winmatwey/twotanks/README.md

 # TwoTanks
-A light-weight game in Scratch.
+* A light-weight game in Scratch.
-Game port in HTML.
+* Game port in HTML.
 You can play with friend!
-Also you can see code of this game.
+* Also you can see code of this game.
-Gameplay:
-# This project is not currently being developed :(
+# THE PROJECT DESCRIPTION:
+* blow up your opponent!
+Play the entertaining game TWOTANKS with your friends!
+Fight in battles! win!
+TWOTANKS-game without an application! play directly in your browser!
+The game weighs little and will not take up much memory!
+# HELP ME!
+* If you want to help me in develop write me in Telegram:@winmkz
+# DEVELOPERS
+* M.Berkovski (winmatwey)
+* D.K. (my teacher)
 # ENJOY!